ELISA assay validation: How automation can help

 1. Precision: automation can improve accuracy and reduce the chances of systematic and random errors, including human error.
 Using an automated system avoids the variability that may occur when workflows are performed by different users or in different laboratories

-2. Standardisation: by ensuring the same procedures are followed in the same manner each time, automation can standardise ELISA validation protocols, reducing variability and increasing reproducibility
+2. Standardisation: by ensuring the same procedures are followed in the same manner each time, automation can standardize ELISA validation protocols, reducing variability and increasing reproducibility

 3. Speed and efficiency: automation can perform repetitive tasks more quickly and accurately than humans, increasing efficiency and meaning researchers can focus on other tasks which require human input